XRPLF/xrpl-dev-portal/content/concepts/tokens/nft-storage.md

 ---
 # NFT Payload Storage

-NFTs are created on the block chain.
+NFTs are created on the blockchain.
 But the payload of the NFT, including media, metadata, and attributes can be stored in a variety of ways, including on-chain, decentralized off-chain, and centralized off-chain.

 ## On-chain